djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 As an affiliate at ShareASale, you have to apply to the program of a merchant.
 As we run a search engine for sheet music, we applied to the program of [Music Box Attic][17], a wonderful site that offers music boxes with custom tunes.

+Unlike the affiliate programs of Amazon and eBay, ShareASale does not offer an API to search the products of Music Box Attic.
+Instead, it offers a comma-separated file with products.
+To search the advertisements of Music Box Attic, we create a Searsia configuration / result file that contains all the advertisements as follows.

 ```json
 {